 - Apple butter

 I used a blackberry jam I already had on hand to fill my vegan thumbprint cookies, but if you want to use something else, go for it!
+You could even alternate between fillings if you’d like.

 Tips for Making the BEST Vegan Thumbprint Cookies